cliburnh/CS-510-HW1/README.md

 ## Task

- a knowledge-base, an inference engine and simple-rules-base.
+ a knowledge-base, an inference engine and simple-rules-base system.

 ## How to use